-One of the Australian Digital Service Standards is to use an 'Agile and usercentred process'.
+One of the 13 criteria in the Australian Digital Service Standard is to use an 'Agile and user-centred process'.
 In fact, an agile process underpins a user-centred process, because feedback from users and stakeholders, as well as the expertise of all members of the team, feeds into each stage.
 With an agile process, plans and decisions made at the start of the project are not set in stone; they can adjust to take account of this feedback or any other changes in the project landscape.